Chart Color Schemes

 The level of cultural diversity witnessed in Highland Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Highland Park's cultural diversity is above average, with 10.3% speaking a language other than English at home and 27.8% born overseas.
-Christianity is the main religion, comprising 50.6%.
-Judaism is overrepresented at 0.2%, compared to 0.2% in Rest of Qld.
+The predominant religion is Christianity, comprising 50.6%.
+Judaism is overrepresented at 0.2%, compared to the Rest of Qld's 0.1%.

 Frequently Asked Questions - Diversity